 When all you're wishing for is to be left alone.

-I couldn't see the lake ahead but stared straight into the night.
+Unable to see the lake ahead, I stared straight into the night.
 "I said, 'I'm okay.'"

 "I know."
 Cecil sat beside my tree and followed my gaze into the blackness.
 "You have my number.
 Nobody else does."

 My eyes widened, and my breath skittered to a stop.
 Fearing I had been caught, I snatched a quick glance.

 Cecil smirked.
 "When you need to hear my voice."

 The slap across my shoulder stung.
 "Then, you interrupt."

 My lungs let in the sweet air as I leaned back against the tree.
 With the lightest squeeze on my shoulder, Cecil did the same.

 The clouds parted, and the moonlight sparkled on the waves.